 This is the time at which the file or directory was last modified.

-The Flags interface
+The Flags dictionary

-attribute boolean create
+boolean create

 Used to indicate that the user wants to create a file or directory if it was not previously there.

-attribute boolean exclusive
+boolean exclusive

 Examples